Chapter 173-182 WAC

-- Update definitions to ensure clarity and consistency with existing federal regulations.
+- Updates definitions to ensure clarity and consistency with existing federal regulations.

-- Clarify the Worst Case Discharge calculation for pipelines.
+- Clarifies the Worst Case Discharge calculation for pipelines.

-- Create a new pipeline geographic information planning standard which will use available geo-referenced
+- Creates a new pipeline geographic information planning standard which will use available geo-referenced

 data to support preparedness planning and initial decision making during pipeline oil spills.

-- Enhance our existing air monitoring requirements for pipelines to ensure safety of oil spill responders and the general public.
+- Enhances our existing air monitoring requirements for pipelines to ensure safety of oil spill responders and the general public.

-- Enhance our spills to ground requirements to ensure rapid, aggressive and well-coordinated responses to spills to ground which could impact ground water.
+- Enhances our spills to ground requirements to ensure rapid, aggressive and well-coordinated responses to spills to ground which could impact ground water.

-- Update our pipeline planning standard storage requirements to ensure the equipment required is appropriate for the environments pipelines may impact.
+- Updates our pipeline planning standard storage requirements to ensure the equipment required is appropriate for the environments pipelines may impact.

-- Expand the Best Achievable Protection (BAP) Review Cycle to facilities and pipelines.
+- Expands the Best Achievable Protection (BAP) Review Cycle to facilities and pipelines.

 - Other changes to clarify language and make any corrections needed.

-Ecology’s process for developing these rule amendments will include
+Ecology’s process for developing these rule amendments included

 gathering input from regulated pipelines, consulting with